 Ryuga: Zedom, this is no world for you to live in!

 For that matter, Zedom is a Magitek demon much like the original Messiah was, complete with beam weapons.

-Nice Job Breaking It, Hero: Ryuuga explains Horrors to a former journalist, and refuses to let his memory be wiped.
-The journalist goes to his old workplace, showing a photo of Ryuuga killing a Horror, in an attempt to get the word out.
+Nice Job Breaking It, Hero: Ryuga explains Horrors to a former journalist, and refuses to let his memory be wiped.
+The journalist goes to his old workplace, showing a photo of Ryuga killing a Horror, in an attempt to get the word out.
 Unfortunately, the coworker he shows the photo to is a Madou Horror.
-The end result is that it's spun as Ryuuga killing someone, which results in him jumping to the top of Volcity's most wanted list.
+The end result is that it's spun as Ryuga killing someone, which results in him jumping to the top of Volcity's most wanted list.

 Noble Demon: The Madou Horror from Episode 2, a subversion of the Horrors' Always Chaotic Evil status.
 He may have attacked people, but it was when he felt that a greedy man was taking advantage of him and when a Makai Priest provoked him.
 He has a good working relationship with his subordinates, who obviously respect and admire him.
 He was also reluctant in fighting Ryuga and before that, he was wondering why he was being targeted.

 Obfuscating Disability: Kaneshiro Kensui, who's always seen in a wheelchair being pushed by Sonshi.
 In reality, he can walk, but having him in the wheelchair constantly accompanied by Sonshi is a ploy to associate Kensui with Sonshi, and divert attention from the true Big Bad, Kaneshiro Tousei.